jbjbjb1/AussieMeatCooker/SensorCalibration.md

 # ESP32 Calibration
 * Used ESP32 tool espefuse.py (https://github.com/espressif/esptool/wiki/espefuse) to get the calibration value for the ESP32 as documented here (https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html).
+On windows, with esptools installed from pip, used `python -m espefuse --port COM6 adc_info`, the  resut was: "ADC VRef calibration: 1128mV".
+Was not useful so far.
-* On windows, with esptools installed from pip, used `python -m espefuse --port COM6 adc_info`, the  resut was: "ADC VRef calibration: 1128mV".
+* There are some issues with the default ESP32 ADC (https://github.com/espressif/esp-idf/issues/164).
+I was able to calibrate and use within the "useable range"; see folder /ESP32_calibration.

 # Sensor calibration
 ## Measurements